marcellejs/marcelle/docs/guide/creating-components.md

 ## Connecting to the dataset

 Our UMAP component will apply to any dataset to visualize its instances on a 2D map.
 We start by specifying a dataset as the main parameter in our constructor.
 We then define a method `update` that will fetch all instances in the dataset and log them to the console.
+In `src/components/umap/umap.component.js`:

 ```js{2,5,8-11}
 export class Umap extends Component {